Friday, May 18, 2007

 I remember the angel suddenly coming together

-and then bleeding out beneath me
+and then bleeding out underneath me

 like I was turning myself inside out,